network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 - Half-duplex links may not permit simultaneous uplink and downlink traffic.
 This restriction means the test might not reach the path's capacity in both directions at once and thus not expose all the potential sources of low responsiveness.
+However, this circumstance might also yield some useful benefit.
+If a user’s Internet connection performs reasonably well (in terms of both capacity and responsiveness) when carrying predominantly uplink traffic, and performs reasonably well when carrying predominantly downlink traffic, but degrades badly when the user tries to do both upload and download at the same time, that is information that might be very useful to the user.
 - Debugging the results becomes harder:
 During concurrent measurement it is impossible to differentiate whether the observed delay happens in the uplink or the downlink direction.